 Alright, while cutting weight isn’t really the focus of this blog, it is an important part of wrestling.
-And since I’m a proponent of educating yourself in an effort to maximize your performance, I figured I’d tackle some of the common questions I get.
+And since I’m a proponent of educating yourself in an effort to maximize your performance, I wanted to write some posts to help you out.

-On a quick side note- I decided to include a picture from my most recent weigh in a couple of weeks ago which was the first time I made 145 after fighting at both 170 and 155 for my previous 6 fights.
-The only reason I put it up is to better show that I practice what I preach…and the ring girls aren’t too hard on the eyes either (which may end up brightening your day if you’re currently cutting weight)!
+On a quick side note- I decided to include a picture from my most recent weigh in.
+This was from a couple of weeks ago when I made 145 for the first time.
+My first 6 fights were at 170 and 155.
+The only reason I put it up is to show that I practice what I preach.

-There are a number of issues to tackle when it comes to getting your weight down so I’m going to take them in order of importance.
+Anyway, there are a number of issues to tackle when it comes to getting your weight down.
+Here are some of the most important factors.
+The first, and most important, is…

 Get Your Diet Under Control